EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 ~~~

 The last line prints out a table of variables that were specified on the command line, and total
 energies from the [Harris-Foulkes](/tutorial/lmf/lmf_tutorial/#faq) and Kohn-Sham functionals.
-Theses are different
+These
-functionals but they should approach the same value at self-consistency.
+functionals are different but they should approach the same value at self-consistency.

 The character at the beginning of the line has the following significance:

-+ **c**&ensp; self-consistency achieved within the specified tolerances.
++ **c**&ensp; self-consistency achieved within the specified tolerances
 + **i**&ensp; intermediate iteration, not self-consistent
 + **h**&ensp; the first iteration
 + **x**&ensp; the maximum number of iterations was reached without achieving convergence